 SYLLABUS FOR THE DEGREE OF BACHELOR OF ENGINEERING IN COMPUTER SCIENCE AWARDED IN CONJUNCTION WITH THE DEGREE OF BACHELOR OF BUSINESS ADMINISTRATION (INFORMATION SYSTEMS)

-This syllabus apply to BBA(IS) graduates admitted to the one-year BEng(CompSc) curriculum in the
+This syllabus apply to BBA(IS) graduates of the 3-year curriculum admitted to the one-year BEng(CompSc) degree curriculum in the academic year 2015-16.

 To complete the curriculum, a candidate must pass all courses listed in the following table: